kaylaclaravall/seed-banks/README.md

-# Influences of fire and dune position on the composition of seed banks in the Simpson desert.
+# The hidden diversity of arid landscapes: Influences of fire on the species assemblage of seed banks
 * This project uses multivariate statistics to examine the effect of fire and dune position on the composition of seed banks in the Simpson Desert.

 ### Data wrangling